What's the Harm? Sharp Bounds on the Fraction Negatively Affected by Treatment: Inference Methodology

 \subsection{Re-formulating the AHE}

 The AHE is defined as an average of a function of $X$.
 The only unknown part of this function is $\mu(x,a)$.
 A na\"ive approach would be to estimate $\mu$ by $\hat\mu$, plug it into \cref{eq:ahe} and replace $\E$ by a sample average over $X_1,\dots,X_n$.
 This estimate, however, will \emph{not} behave like a sample average approximation of \cref{eq:ahe}.
-In particular, $\hat\mu$ may only converge as fast as $O_p(1/\sqrt{n})$.
-Even if it converges that fast, this will introduce significant errors on the same order as the convergence of sample averages, which must be somehow accounted for in inference.
-If it converges more slowly, it can even affect the convergence rate of the final estimate.
-Generally, the behavior of the estimate will heavily depend on how exactly we fit $\hat\mu$, which is something we would like to avoid.
+In particular, it has a nonzero derivative in $\hat\mu$, so that the errors in $\hat\mu$ directly translate to errors in AHE estimation.
+For example, even if $\hat\mu$ converges as fast as $O_p(1/\sqrt{n})$, this will introduce significant errors on the same order as the convergence of sample averages, which can imperil both efficiency and inference.
+And, if it converges more slowly, as would generally be the case when using flexible machine learning methods for estimating (as parametric ones will inevitably be misspecified), it can even affect the convergence rate of the final estimate.
+Worst yet, if $\hat\mu$ is inconsistent for $\mu$ we have no hope of consistency for our estimate or an understanding of the direction of its bias.
+Generally, we would like to avoid depending on how exactly we fit $\hat\mu$, provide guarantees even when it is estimated slowly and regardless of what method is used to estimate it, and even provide guarantees when its estimation is inconsistent.

-We will therefore develop a \emph{robust} inference method, which can guarantee an estimate that behaves like a sample average (known as being asymptotically linear) almost \emph{regardless} of how $\hat\mu$ is estimated, provided some lax conditions hold.
-Our approach would be to focus on another formulation of AHE as a sample average where plugging in unknowns does not affect the result too much.
+Our approach is based on focusing on an alternative formulation of AHE as a sample average where plugging in wrong values for some unknown functions does not affect the formulation too much.

 Toward that end, let us first define $\eta_\ell:\Xcal\to[-3,3]$ by

 Specifically, we have $\eta_1(X)=(\pi_1(X)-\pi_0(X))\cate$ for $\fna_{\pi_0\to\pi_1}^-$, $\eta_1(X)=(\pi_1(X)-\pi_0(X))(1-\cats)$ for $\fna_{\pi_0\to\pi_1}^+$, and $\eta_1(X)=\cate,\,\eta_2(X)=1-\cats$ for $\fna_{1-\pi^*\to\pi^*}^+$.